geefr/vsgvr/readme.md

 ### Supported Hardware

 In theory, any OpenXR compatible hardware or systems are supported.
+Some slightly different behaviour has been noted between OpenXR runtimes however.

 The following configurations have been tested:
 * Rendering to a virtual HMD in Monado, on Linux
 * Rendering to SteamVR (HTC Vive), on Linux, and Windows
+* Rendering to SteamVR + Oculus Line (Quest 2) on Windows
+* Rendering to Oculus OpenXR runtime (Quest 2) on Windows

 Feature                      | Status
 -----------------------------|--------